-- 1. What is Misdemeanor DUI Court in Las Vegas, Nevada?
+- 1. What is Misdemeanor DUI Court in Nevada?

-- 7. How much will DUI Court cost me in Nevada?
+- 8. How much will it cost me?

-- 8. Can I do Misdemeanor DUI Court if it is my third DUI?
+- 9. What if this is my third DUI?

 Also see our article on Felony DUI Court (aka the Serious Offenders Program).